-Descriptive statistics result
+Descriptive statistics

 Table 2 displays a summary statistical description based on regression estimates for the variables DP, HI, HDI, LF, and EG. The mean, standard error, standard deviation, skewness, and curve values of the five variables vary widely.
 As can be seen, LF has the highest mean (54.5914); EG has the highest standard error (0.47899), standard deviation (1.26728), Skewness (1.877) and Kurtosis (3.918).
-For the highest performance of each, it is explained from the mean is LF (54.5914), while EG with standard error (0.47899), standard deviation (1.26728), Skewness (1.877), and Kurtosis (3.918).
 This is because LF is a variable that has the highest unit value among all other variables.